RyanRobson/FifaTeamGenerator/README.md

 # FifaTeamGenerator
-A simple system which assigns any number of users a random team from the video game FIFA 2015.
-These teams are specified in the text file 'teams.txt'
+A simple system which allows for any number of users to be stored and assigned a random football team from a pre-determined list.
+These teams are specified in the text file 'teams.txt'.
+Thhis was developed to streamline the process of assigning teams at Fifa 15 tournerments between myslef and a group of friends.